mulkamax/HeadStorm-Challenge-Front-End/README.md

 You will need to run on a local host in order for the google reCAPTCHA to work properly.

-The only thing that needs to be updated is the background color needing to be the full size of any browser and the reCAPTCHA feedback option
+The only thing that needs to be updated is the reCAPTCHA feedback option stating it worked on the user end.